splinesreticulating/spotify-dj/README.md

-# Butterfly
+# Spotify DJ

 Let your music take flight.

-Butterfly turns your Spotify music library into a smart, automated radio station.
+Spotify DJ turns your Spotify music library into a smart, automated radio station.
 It analyzes your collection and plays songs in a seamless, perfectly flowing order—just like a professional DJ.

 ---